smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **Multi-region**: Distributes traffic across multiple Azure regions
 - **Health monitoring**: Monitors endpoint health and routes only to healthy endpoints
 - **Cost-effective**: Economical solution for global traffic distribution

+**DNS and Name Resolution:**

+Traffic Manager is fundamentally a DNS-based load balancing service.
+It doesn't proxy traffic; instead, it returns different DNS responses based on the configured routing method and endpoint health.

+**How DNS works with Traffic Manager:**
+- **DNS-Based Load Balancing**: Traffic Manager returns different IP addresses in DNS responses based on routing method
+- **Routing Methods**: DNS responses vary by method:
+  - **Priority**: Returns the IP of the highest priority healthy endpoint
+  - **Weighted**: Returns IPs based on configured weights (round-robin DNS)
+  - **Performance**: Returns the IP of the endpoint with lowest latency from the user's location
+  - **Geographic**: Returns IPs based on the user's geographic location
+  - **Subnet**: Returns IPs based on the user's source IP subnet
+- **Health Monitoring**: Traffic Manager monitors endpoint health and only returns healthy endpoints in DNS responses
+- **TTL Management**: Traffic Manager uses short TTLs (typically 60 seconds) to enable quick failover

+**Use Cases:**
+1. **Failover Scenarios**: Primary region fails → DNS automatically returns secondary region's IP
+2. **Geographic Distribution**: Users in different regions get DNS responses pointing to their nearest endpoint
+3. **A/B Testing**: Use weighted routing to gradually shift traffic from old to new infrastructure
+4. **Multi-Cloud**: Route traffic between Azure and other cloud providers using DNS

+**Example Scenario**: You have applications in US East (primary) and West Europe (secondary).
+You configure Traffic Manager with Priority routing.
+Under normal conditions, DNS queries return the US East IP.
+If US East becomes unhealthy, Traffic Manager's health probes detect this and DNS queries start returning the West Europe IP.
+The short TTL ensures clients quickly get the updated DNS response, enabling fast failover without manual intervention.

+**Important Considerations:**
+- **DNS Caching**: Client-side DNS caching may delay failover (mitigated by short TTLs)
+- **Not a Proxy**: Traffic Manager doesn't proxy traffic - it only returns DNS responses
+- **Health Probe Frequency**: More frequent health probes enable faster failover detection

 **Status**: Documented in `docs/AZURE_NETWORKING_COMPLETE_GUIDE.md`
 - **Directory**: `modules/traffic-manager/` (structure exists)